Vault Server Installation

 What the Installer does:

-During the installation, the Vault Professional installer will:
+During the installation, the Vault server installer will:

-- create the VaultService directory on the local hard drive.
+• create the VaultService, VaultPro and SgDav directories on the local hard drive

-- create the sgvault, sgdragnet, sgnotify, sgvaultindex and sgmaster databases in SQL Server.
+• create or update the sgvault, sgdragnet, sgnotify, sgvaultindex and sgmaster databases in SQL Server

-- if required, create a SQL Server login and database user for the new databases.
+• create a SQL Server login and database user for the databases

-- give the Microsoft .Net Process account access to certain directories on the Vault Pro Server Machine.
+• give the Microsoft.NET Process account access to certain directories on the Vault Server Machine

 Pre-Installation Checklist: